Jaden Ivey

-Early life and high school career
+Early life

-Ivey grew up playing football, basketball and soccer and practicing karate.
+Ivey grew up playing football, basketball and soccer, and practicing karate.
 He started focusing on basketball as a freshman in high school.
 Ivey played for Marian High School in Mishawaka, Indiana in his first three years.
 For his senior season, he transferred to La Lumiere School in La Porte, Indiana, joining one of the top programs in the country.
 A consensus four-star recruit, he committed to playing college basketball for Purdue over offers from Butler and Notre Dame.

 College career

 Early in his freshman season, Ivey missed five games with a foot injury.
 On January 19, 2021, he made a game-winning three-pointer with five seconds left as part of a 15-point performance in a 67–65 win over Ohio State.
 On March 19, Ivey scored a season-high 26 points in a 78–69 overtime loss to North Texas at the first round of the NCAA tournament.
 As a freshman, he averaged 11.1 points and 3.3 rebounds per game, earning Big Ten All-Freshman Team honors.

 On November 12, 2021, Ivey scored 27 points in a 92–67 win over Indiana State.
 On January 30, 2022, he scored 21 points and hit the game-winning three-pointer with 0.6 seconds remaining in an 81–78 win over Ohio State.
 As a sophomore, he averaged 17.3 points, 4.9 rebounds and 3.1 assists per game.
 Ivey was named to the First Team All-Big Ten as well as the All-American Second Team.
 On March 31, 2022, Ivey declared for the 2022 NBA draft, forgoing his remaining college eligibility.
-He was a projected top five pick in the draft.
+He was a projected top-five pick in the draft.